AgalmicVentures/PyTestStub/README.md

 # PyTestStub
-PyTestStub is a Python unit test stub generator.
-It takes a module name and walks each file in the module.
-If it encounters a file without a corresponding test file, it will generate one with stub tests for each function and class method in the file.
+PyTestStub reads your Python code to generate unit test stubs.
+Given a module name, it walks each file in the module.
+If it encounters a file without a corresponding test file, it generates one with test stubs for each function and class method in the file.

 Besides reducing time spent on boilerplate, this approach ensures complete coverage when creating new tests, so developers can focus on the actual tests.
-Rework after generation is limited to removing unneeded stubs and duplicating those which require multiple tests (copy+paste), after which the tests can be implemented by anyone (e.g. delegated to junior team members).
+After generation, rework is limited to removing unneeded stubs and duplicating those which require multiple tests (copy+paste).
+The resulting skeleton is sufficiently complete to delegate the test implementation to another developer.

 ## Scripts